vinegarhq/vinegarhq.github.io/src/Sober/Configuration/index.md

 The configuration file is located at: `~/.var/app/org.vinegarhq.Sober/config/sober/config.json`.
 Open it with your favorite editor.

 > Unless you know what you are doing, we encourage you to use the settings menu instead (by right clicking Sober in your app menu and select "Settings" or run `flatpak run org.vinegarhq.Sober config` in your terminal).
 Improperly formatting this JSON may lead to Sober not being able to launch.<br>
-> **Please read all warnings posted on the file before editing this file.**
+> **Please read all warnings posted before editing this file.**

 > If you mess something up, you can reset this file by deleting it.
-Sober will regenerate the files back to its default values.
+Sober will regenerate the file back to its default values.

 ## Reference